Frequently Asked Questions

 Remember, all helmets you can buy in Ontario will have the DOT certification, but not all DOT helmets meet our required SNELL standards.
 Please see the section above on current-year helmet regulations before buying one!

 We encourage drivers to arrive early enough to walk the course prior to the driver’s meeting.
 Feel free to take notes.
-A typical course walk takes 10 minutes for a parking lot course, and over 30 minutes for an airport based course.
-Ask to join experienced drivers to understand the nuances of a given course.
+A typical course walk takes 10 minutes for a parking lot course, but can be over 30 minutes for an airport based course. you can ask experienced drivers how to understand the nuances of a given course.

 After the driver’s meeting, we do also have a quick meeting with any rookies/first timers to show you what the different pylon configurations mean, and cover a few extra safety details.
 Please ask questions if you have them!